studylab1/SAMR-Enum-Lab/README.md

 `samr-enum.py` is a SAMR Enumeration Script that leverages the Microsoft SAMR protocol to enumerate domain users, groups, computers, password policies, and other account-related information from a target system.
 It supports both **NTLM** (default) and **Kerberos** authentication and can optionally export results in multiple formats (TXT, CSV, JSON).

+The tool has now been extracted into its own dedicated repository.
+For users who only need the tool without the additional research data, please visit the [samr-enum](https://github.com/studylab1/samr-enum/) standalone repository.
+The standalone version may receive more frequent updates, bug fixes, and feature improvements specifically focused on the tool’s functionality.

 ### Notable Features

 - Enumerate domain users, local (alias) groups, domain groups, and more.